hyperion-project/hyperion.ng/README.md

 ## Requirements
 Debian 9, Ubuntu 16.04 or higher.
 Windows is not supported currently.

-We provide an macOS Build but we can not support this.
+We provide a macOS Build but we can not support this.

 ## Building
 See [CompileHowto](CompileHowto.md) and [CrossCompileHowto](CrossCompileHowto.txt).